membraneframework/membrane_tutorials/get_started/simple_pipeline.md

 $ mix new hello --module Hello
 ```

 Mix generator will create some files for us.
-Lets take a closer look into two of them:
+Lets take a closer look at two of them:

 **mix.exs** - It's an entry file for our mix project, a place where we can configure it, and set-up our dependencies.
 We'll do it by adding them into `deps` function: